goc9000/octa-format/OCTA Format.md

   - Lock the database exclusively
   - Check whether the default/specific tab already exists (if so, just use its `id`)
-  - Create the tab as per the normal procedure
+  - Otherwise, create the tab as per the normal procedure
   - Unlock the database

   This ensures safe concurrency if multiple threads in the crawler are likely to try to create a specific tab at the